Noammiko/noammiko.github.io/src/pages/_faq.md

 We offer several pricing options to fit different needs and budgets:

 - **1 Song Bundle**: $119.95 (includes 2 hours of studio time, 1 professional mix, and 1 professional master)
-- **2 Songs Bundle**: $199.95 (includes 3 hours of studio time, 2 professional mixes, and 2 professional masters)
+- **2 Songs Bundle**: $199.95 (includes 4 hours of studio time, 2 professional mixes, and 2 professional masters)
 - **Mix & Master Bundle**: $74.95 (includes 1 professional mix and 1 professional master)

 Individual rates are also available: $29.95 per hour of studio time, $59.95 per mix, and $29.95 per master.
 For more detailed pricing information, please visit our [Prices & Bundles](/prices-and-bundles) page.

 # How long until I get my mix back?
-Our standard turnaround time for mixes is 3-5 business days from the completion of your recording session or from when we receive your stems for mixing.
-For masters, we typically deliver within 1-2 business days after the mix is approved.
+Our standard turnaround time for mixes is 24-48 hours from the completion of your recording session.

-Rush delivery options are available for an additional fee if you need your project completed sooner.
-Please let us know about any tight deadlines when booking your session, and we'll do our best to accommodate your schedule.

 # Can I make changes to the mix after if I don't like it?